 While all aspects of data analytics have potential importance, the single most important area is the ability to provide tools to assess and intervene in a student's educational experience.
-UMUC has already identified key indicators that are present in the first few days of a student's initial class as predicators of success in a program.
+UMUC has already identified key indicators that are present in the first few days of a student's initial class as predictors of success in a program.

-With the overriding philosophy of wanting to help students succeed rather than fail to progress, this early "marker" may suggest skills that a student needs to acquire before continuing in the program.
+With the overriding philosophy of wanting to do everything possible to help students succeed, this early "marker" may suggest skills that a student needs to acquire before continuing in the program.
 Additional assistance by the faculty member on a personalized basis may be required.